 Anti-conversion law and the dire need for it

-Lucknow, Sep 18: Uttar Pradesh may soon become the ninth state to implement the anti-conversion law.
+New Delhi, Sep 18: Uttar Pradesh may soon become the ninth state to implement the anti-conversion law.

 Reports have stated that the UP government while citing love jihad is likely to promulgate an ordinance against religious conversions.
-Currently there are 8 states that have anti conversion laws.
+Currently, there are 8 states that have anti-conversion laws.

 The first state to implement it was Odisha in 1967.
 This was followed by Madhya Pradesh in 1968.
 The other states which have this law are Arunachal Pradesh, Chhattisgarh, Gujarat, Himachal Pradesh, Jharkhand and Uttarakhand.